hazmat7777/CMEECourseWork/Miniproject/README.md

 - **Figure_2.R**: Source after run_scripts.sh to produce a composite figure comparing six time series and their fitted models.
 `source("Figure_2.R")`

+- **Miniproject.tex**: Source code for writeup.
+Will fail when run, as was compiled in overleaf environment.

 #### Data
 - **LogisticGrowthData.csv**: Bacterial time series data from 10 studies.